What is Oxygen Therapy?

 One should not smoke or be near anyone else smoking while using any oxygen devices.
 Oxygen should not be used while close to gas stoves, lighted fireplaces, or any other sources of open flame or smoke.

-- Most people find the self-consciousness associated with oxygen therapy is short lived.
-The positive benefits should quickly start to outweigh any reservations.
+4. Most people find the self-consciousness associated with oxygen therapy is short lived.
+The positive benefits should quickly start to outweigh any embarrassment.